matusalasana/my-portfolio-website/README.md

 - 🔍 **Global Search** – Find any movie across all genres instantly.
 - 🎭 **Genre Filtering** – Browse movies by your favorite genre with real-time updates.
 - 📊 **Sorting Options** – Sort movies by popularity, release date, or view count.
-- 🎞️ **Interactive Cards** – Click to play trailers or view detailed info.
 - ⚡ **Responsive Design** – Mobile-first and fast user experience.
 - 🎨 **Beautiful UI** – Built with Chakra UI for a modern look.